Tejinder Singh (air marshal): Military career

-As Air Commodore, he served as the Principal Director Personnel Officer (PDPO) at Air Head Quarter in New Delhi.
-Later, he served as the Air Officer Commanding of the 7 Wing in Ambala.
-After a stint at Ambala, he worked as the Principal Director of Aerospace Safety at the Air Head Quarter in New Delhi.
+As an Air Commodore, he served as the Air Officer Commanding of 7 Wing, Ambala, as the Principal Director Personnel Officer (PDPO) at Air Headquarters in New Delhi and later as the Principal Director of Aerospace Safety at the Air Headquarters, New Delhi.

-As Air Vice Marshal, he served as the Assistant Chief of Air Staff, Ops Offensive (ACAS-Ops), New Delhi.
-Later, he served as the Air Officer Commanding, Udhampur, Jammu and Kashmir from 1 October 2020 till April 2022.
-Afterwards, he spearheaded the offensive arm of the Indian Air Force as the Assistant Chief of Air Staff (Ops, Strategy).
+As an Air Vice Marshal, he served as the Assistant Chief of Air Staff (Ops, Offensive) at the Air headquarters, New Delhi, as the Air Officer Commanding, Jammu and Kashmir and as the Assistant Chief of Air Staff (Ops, Strategy).